FriendsOfCake/crud/CONTRIBUTING.md

 ## Making Changes

 * Create a topic branch from where you want to base your work.
-  * This is usually the master branch
+  * This is usually the develop branch
-  * Only target release branches if you are certain your fix must be on that branch
   * To quickly create a topic branch based on master; `git branch master/my_contribution master` then checkout the new branch with `git checkout master/my_contribution`.
 Better avoid working directly on the